2k5master/ESPN-NFL-2K5-Draft-Class-Generator/README.md

 PLEASE THROUGH ALL OF THE DOCUMENTATION BEFORE USING THE TOOL!!!

+# New Features
+- Added the ability to generate a new acceptableNames.txt.
+More on how to use this in the last section.
+- Added a debug menu.
+- Added a BETA way to weed out recognizable names.
+This isn't perfect, and right now it mainly just removes last names with suffixes, so you won't see "Stingley Jr" or last names like that.
+It's enabled by default, but you can toggle it in the program.
+- Added some developer shortcuts that y'all won't see :)

 Welcome to the ESPN NFL 2K5 Draft Class Generator!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------